-That's why we've put together these eight creative ways to save money by swapping your weekend plans for a more cost effective one!
+We've put together eight creative ways to save money by swapping your weekend plans for a more cost effective one.

-When we're talking social catch ups, dinner is often the go-to meal to have out, but it's also the most expensive.
+When we're talking social catch ups, dinner can often be the go-to meal to have out, but it's also the most expensive.

-Group activities like escape rooms and mini golf bars have become really popular for a low-key night out.
-Again, we're not saying to never have fun again, but consider occasionally swapping them for a board game or cards night at home.
+Group activities like escape rooms and mini golf bars have become popular for a low-key night out.
+Consider occasionally swapping them for a board game or cards night at home.

 You'll be surprised how similar these nights can be.
 You'll still experience friendly rivalries and strategic teamwork, but be aware you might discover a competitive side of your closest friends and family that you never knew they had!